mogallurilakshmisatwika/ESP8266/README.md

-# ESP8266
+# ESP8266 and Arduini Nano
-Testing 2.4 TFT SPI ILI9341 driver using SPI communiaction on ESP8266